tomtom94/stockmarketpredictions/README.md

-# Elegant financial predictions app with Tensorflow.js
+# Elegant and for real stock predictions App with Tensorflow.js

 ## Introduction